What is a menstrual cup and how does it work?

 Earliest menstrual cup patents:

 Nowadays, a menstrual cup is a flexible, funnel-shaped ‘cup’, designed to be inserted into the vagina, below the cervix, to collect menstrual blood.
 The cup is placed entirely inside the lower part of the vagina, just behind the pubic bone below the cervix.
 It’s held in position by the seal formed by the walls of the vagina and the vaginal muscles.
 You don’t need to do a thing!
 Most cups are made of either silicone or rubber while some are made of thermoplastic elastomers (TPE) a rubber like material.
 The majority of cups have a ‘stem’, which can help when removing the cup…though some people end up cutting it off for comfort.
 (Don’t worry, you can still remove them without the stem!)
-Check out Lunette’s cup in our shop!
+Check out Lunette’s cup!

 We’ve come a long way!